Shivani-Khare/ML_kart/Perceptron Training Sample/README.md

-# Single Perceptron Training model sample :star:
+# Single Perceptron Training model sample :large_blue_circle:

 The project aims at training and modeling a single perceptron.